Kerem00/item-list-app/README.md

 * Import and Export will be functional.
 * Column width will be adjusted.
 * Setup will be created.
-* Theme feature will be functional
+* Theme feature will be functional.
+(It is using the default Qt theme by default.)
 * More commenting to source code will be done.